TeamStacks/hw4/README.md

 			- Coin: Holds specific coin information, including image.
 			- User: Holds user information
-			- Inventory: Hold inventory information connecting the Coin and User databases together.

 		3) Storing Images.
 We also used Parse to store images that were uploaded of each of the coins.

-		4) Since making a network call to Quandl anytime a page is loaded is too slow (~2 second load time), we instead wrote background jobs that pull updated information from Quandl everyday.
-This sped up the script loading by a great deal.
+		4) ~~Since making a network call to Quandl anytime a page is loaded is too slow (~2 second load time), we instead wrote background jobs that pull updated information from Quandl everyday.
+This sped up the script loading by a great deal.~~ Initially the network calls to Quandl were really slow, but they're ok now.

 - Facebook SDK
 	* We used Facebook as well to also provide users another way of logging into our application.